energywebfoundation/did-auth-proxy/Readme.md

 - set `JWT_SECRET` to contain your secret phrase used to generate and validate tokens.
 - set `ACCEPTED_ROLES` to contain roles that DIDs are required to be enrolled to

+For the detailed env variables description check [this document](./docs/ENV_VARS.md).

 Execute `yarn start:dev`

 ### How it works